dandan666/railsgirls.github.io/README.md

 # Rails Girls Guides

-Our aim is to give tools for women to understand technology.
-The Rails Girls events do this by providing a great first experience on building the Internet.
+Our aim is to give women the tools to understand technology.
+The events held by Rail Girls achieve this by providing a great first experience on building the Internet.

 Rails Girls was founded at the end of 2010 in Helsinki.
 Originally intended as a one-time event, we never thought to see so many local chapters from all around the world!
 This guide will help you get started.

-You can use our materials and instructions to roll out your own workshop in your city, workplace or kitchen!
+You can use our materials and instructions to establish your own workshop in your city, workplace or kitchen!
 Read more about Rails Girls at http://railsgirls.com

 ## Quick start